Aura67/CFW-Packages/README.md

-- All payloads are in the Bootloader folder ----> payloads copy fusee.bin and hekate_ctcaer_6.0.7.bin to your computer.
+- All payloads are in the Bootloader folder ----> payloads copy fusee.bin and hekate_ctcaer.bin to your Computer.
 But I always adapt the packages to the new update, so wait for an update from me!
   -------------------------------------------------------------------------------------
      How to install my Cfw package!
 - 1: To do this, insert your Memory Card into your Computer